 Our products are created through an iterative, collaborative process that involves scientists, informal science educators, and targeted public audiences.
+As Network partners participate in project activities, they adapt and improve NISE Network materials, generating new ideas and learning.
 The nisenet.org website is an online digital library of public educational products and tools designed for educators and scientists.